Problem solving helps weigh the pros and cons of a situation.

 An intervention called cognitive-behavioral, in problem-solving therapy, is designed to increase those of us with less satisfactory emotional control, to better manage and deal with life situations, that are trying, difficult, distressing, and nerve-racking.

-Problem-solving therapy assist us to better understand the function of emotions more properly.
+Problem-solving therapy assists us to better understand the function of emotions more properly.
 Whereby we can come to terms more effectively with whatever is worrying us.
 And have a positive mindset to develop action plans to meet any crisis and so enjoy a richer life experience.

 Our everyday life situations as well as major life crises can be solved with problem-solving therapy treatment.